 And, you guessed it…. pumpkins!

-Select ripe and firm medium pumpkins.
-(Bigger pumpkins can have a grainy
+First, select ripe and firm medium-sized pumpkins.
+Bigger pumpkins can have a grainy texture.

 Place the pieces, rind side up, onto the baking pan.

-Bake in the oven at 375 degrees for one to 1 1/2 hours, or until pulp is
+Bake in the oven at 375 ° F for one to 1 1/2 hours, or until the pulp is soft.

 Scoop the soft pulp from the rind with a spoon.
 Discard the rind.